wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/002_how_it_works.rst

 Integrity mechanism
 -------------------

-To maintain the integrity between the agent state for each check and the manager's database for that agent, an integrity mechanism has been included in SCA scans.
+To ensure the integrity between the agent state for each check and the manager's database for that agent, an integrity mechanism has been included in SCA scans.

 Integrity of the scan results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^